Skip to content

 Don’t smoke

 Smoking elevates your blood pressure too.
-This is because the nicotine in cigarettes can narrow and harden your arterial walls.9 Smoking also increases the risk of heart disease, cancer, and chronic lung conditions.
+This is because the nicotine in cigarettes can narrow and harden your arterial walls.9 Smoking also increases the risk of heart problems, cancer, and lung issues.
 Ditching this habit is one of the best things you can do for your health.

 Exercise regularly